How to avoid the glare from oncoming headlights

 Avoid looking directly at oncoming headlights

 An essential way to avoid the glare from oncoming headlights is to restrain from looking directly at the headlights from oncoming traffic.
 Making eye contact with the glare from headlights temporarily blinds the driver and causes them to lose sight of what is ahead.
+Of course, this also depends on the types of headlights that cars in the opposite lane are using, since LED bulbs provide much more glare than halogen.

 When driving, it is preferable to look towards the right of the bright light as this will help mitigate the effect of the glare from the headlights.
 Drivers should note that taking their eyes completely off the road to avoid the glare from the headlights is dangerous.